 Types of battery chargers

 A simple charger works by providing a constant DC power to the battery.
 A simple charger will not alter its output based on time or the charge on the battery.
 These type of battery chargers are usually cheap, but there is a trade-off in quality.
-Typically, a simple charger takes a lot longer to charge a battery, and a battery left in a simple charger for too long will be ruined by over-charging.
+Typically, a simple charger takes a lot longer to charge a battery, and a battery left in a simple charger for too long will suffer damage from over-charging.

 Battery charger output

 Battery charger output current depends upon the battery’s state.
 An intelligent charger may monitor the battery’s voltage, temperature and/or time under charge to determine the optimum charge current at that instant.
-Charging is terminated when a combination of the voltage, temperature and/or time indicates that the battery is fully charged.
+Charging terminates when a combination of the voltage, temperature and/or time indicates that the battery has a full charge.
 In a sense, the batteries tell the charger when they are full.

 Some chargers use Pulse technology or pulse width modulation in which a pulse is fed to the battery.
 This DC pulse has a strictly controlled rise time, shape, pulse width, frequency and amplitude.
-This technology is said to work with any size, voltage, capacity or chemistry of batteries, including automotive and valve-regulated batteries.
+This technology works with any size, voltage, capacity or chemistry of batteries, including automotive and valve-regulated batteries.
 Most good quality battery chargers and charge controllers.